top of page

 Step 2: Qualification

-• Do they have a real need?
+• Whether they have a real need

 Step 3: Discovery

-• Current challenges
+• Their current challenges

-• Desired outcomes
+• Their desired outcomes

 Step 4: Proposal or Solution